Covid-19 is an illness that can affect human lungs and airways.

 Staff Health & On-site infections

-- All staff will be considered on a case by case basis.
-Staff members should speak to their Line Manger about any concerns they have for themselves, close family members or household.
+All team members are considered on a case by case basis.
+Team members should speak to their Line Manger about any concerns they have for themselves, close family members or household.

 - Staff who are sick, feel unwell, have Covid-19 symptoms or have been advised to self-isolate should inform their line manager – under no circumstances should they attend work premises.